fustilio/wordnet-playground/wn-ts-web/README.md

 async function main() {
   try {
-    // Initialize WordNet with SQLite WASM
+    // 1.
+Create the WordNet instance
     const { wordnet, dataLoader } = await createWordNetInstance('oewn:2024');

-    // Load WordNet data from a source with progress tracking await dataLoader.downloadAndLoad('oewn:2024', {
+    // 2.
+Load WordNet data from a source with progress tracking await dataLoader.downloadAndLoad('oewn:2024', {
       onProgress: (progress) => {
         // progress is a number from 0 to 1